timeplus-io/docs/docs/functions.md

 While

 - x — A value to convert.
-Maybe of any type.
+May be of any type.
 - T — The name of the target data type.
 String.
 - t — The target data type